- Immigration to Alaska by plane

 After a while of silence, she said “Can you pay the car in cash?”
 “No, of course not!”
 “Then we have a problem.”
 Her forehead now showed many folds again.
 “Why?”
 “Because you have no credit reports.”

 She looked like a fisherman who had a big fish, but the fish escaped in the last moment.
-One could see her disappointment, may be even a bit regret having all that spent time and would not be able to close deal.
+One could see her disappointment, may be even a bit regret having spent all that time and now not being able to close deal.

 When we walked to the parking lot, we saw a Ford 350 pulling up in front of the door with a guy wearing also Gold Rush Time attire.
 He had a hitch with a jail in tow.
 The woman hooped into the car.
 We learned the next day that in Fairbanks, many businesses participate in the Golden Day Parade and some of their employees dress in the theme in the week of the Golden Days.

 Needless to say we got the car the following week.
 Today, we drive an old, but great car.